“Don’t they use Blood for that?”

 The awarding of that accreditation takes time, and demonstrates a commitment to excellence on the part of the laboratory itself.
 In cases where it is a specific test being accredited, practitioners have increased confidence in the [value of the] test results.

 Below is the short list of individual hormones routinely tested using saliva by the larger laboratories.
-Caution is advised in cases where a practitioner offers a person saliva testing for hormones that are NOT on this list:
+Caution is advised in cases where a practitioner offers a person saliva testing for a hormone that are NOT on this list:

 - Estrone [E1]